Buck Showalter: College career

+Playing career

-Showalter was an All-American and set the Mississippi State record for batting average in a season by hitting .459 during the 1977 season.
-He was selected by the New York Yankees in the fifth round of the 1977 MLB draft, and spent seven seasons in the Yankees' minor league system where he had a career average of .294 with 17 home runs and 336 run batted in.
+He was selected by the New York Yankees in the fifth round of the 1977 MLB draft, and spent seven seasons in the Yankees' minor league system where he had a career average of .294 with 17 home runs and 336 runs batted in.
 He never played in the major leagues, rising no higher than Triple-A Columbus (one rung below the majors).

-Managing career
+Coaching and managerial career

 Minor leagues

 Showalter was hired as manager of the Single-A minor-league Oneonta Yankees of the New York–Penn League in 1985, leading them to 114 victories in two seasons.
 In August 2017, he was named as an inductee in the New York–Penn League Hall of Fame.

 In 1987, Showalter became manager of the minor league Fort Lauderdale Yankees, leading the league with an 85–53 record in his first season.
 In 1989, Showalter managed the Double-A Albany-Colonie Yankees of the Eastern League, where he was named Minor League Manager of the Year by Baseball America.

-New York Yankees
+New York Yankees (1990–1995)

 In 1990, Showalter was promoted to the coaching staff of the New York Yankees, and eventually succeeded Stump Merrill as the team's manager for the 1992 season.
 During his four years as the Yankees' manager, the team posted a record of 313–268, finishing first during the strike-shortened 1994 season, thereby being named by the Associated Press as the American League Manager of the Year and became the 1995 American League manager for the All-Star Game.
 The Yankees won the AL wild card in 1995, participating in the playoffs for the first time since 1981.
 However, they lost to the Seattle Mariners in the Division Series.
 Following the season, owner George Steinbrenner offered Showalter a new, two-year contract, but demanded that Showalter fire his hitting coach, Rick Down.
 Showalter was unwilling to do this.
 On October 26, 1995, the Yankees announced that Showalter and the team had parted ways "'under amicable terms'"; Showalter expressed surprise at the announcement.
 While some sources say that Showalter was fired from the Yankees, others indicate that he resigned his position.
 Showalter finished his Yankees tenure with a regular-season record of 313 wins and 268 losses and a playoff record of two wins and three losses.

+Showalter was not re-hired after that season in part because of the playoff loss, but mostly because he stood up for his players during the strike.
 The Yankees won the World Series the following year and they would win the World Series in four of the next five years.
 However, Showalter could not watch the Yankees win the World Series, saying, "I feel badly for the fans" in New York for what they lost during the 1994 strike.

-Showalter appeared as himself along with Danny Tartabull in the 1994 Seinfeld television episode "The Chaperone".
+Showalter appeared as himself along with Danny Tartabull in the September 1994 Seinfeld television episode "The Chaperone".